oemof/tespy/doc/tutorial.rst

 Connections
 ^^^^^^^^^^^

 In the next steps we will connect the components in order to form a network.
-A connections requires the source, the source id, the target and the target id as arguments: the source is the component from which the connection originates, the source id is the outlet id of that component.
+Every connection requires the source, the source id, the target and the target id as arguments: the source is the component from which the connection originates, the source id is the outlet id of that component.
 This applies analogously to the target.
 To find all inlet and outlet ids of a component look up the class documentation.

 .. code-block:: python